-The interview didn’t go into more details regarding HTC’s first 5G phone and the expected time of its announcement, unfortunately.
-The United News Network did state that it’s expected that HTC will have a further cooperation with Qualcomm.
+The interview didn’t go into any more detail regarding HTC’s first 5G phone and the expected time of its announcement, unfortunately.
+The United News Network did state that it’s expected that HTC will have further cooperation with Qualcomm.
 The company will also launch high-end flagship phones first, apparently.
-However, the interview is unclear whether HTC will adopt a multi-device strategy compared to other manufacturers or launch a mid-range 5G phone.
+However, the interview is unclear whether the Taiwanese phone manufacturer will adopt a multi-device strategy compared to other manufacturers or launch a mid-range 5G phone.
 (If HTC wants to launch a 5G phone, it has multiple options.
-It can either launch a Qualcomm Snapdragon 865-powered flagship, or launch a Snapdragon 765-powered mid-range phone.
+It can either launch a Qualcomm Snapdragon 865-powered flagship or launch a Snapdragon 765-powered mid-range phone.
 It can even use one of MediaTek’s 5G Dimensity SoCs.)

-There wasn’t anything else smartphone-related in the interview.
-HTC’s focusing on 5G and VR.
-Virtual reality and mixed reality are HTC’s topics of focus, as seen in the HTC Vive and the Vive Cosmos.
-AR will also be the future development focus for the company as the copmany wants to provide the best application solutions for such needs.
-HTC’s opinion about AR is that while many people are optimistic about AR applications, there are still many parts that need to be refined based on the development of the technology application.
-HTC will, therefore, think about the appropriate layout, and will not launch related applications too soon.
+There wasn’t anything else smartphone-related in the interview, as it then pivoted to HTC’s focus on 5G and VR.
+Virtual reality and mixed reality are current topics of focus, as seen in the HTC Vive and the Vive Cosmos.
+AR will also be the future development focus for the company as the company wants to provide the best application solutions for such needs.
+The company’s opinion about AR is that while many people are optimistic about AR applications, there are still many parts that need to be refined based on the development of the technology application.
+HTC will, therefore, think about the appropriate layout, and will not launch-related applications too soon.
 VR will take priority.
-Finally, the new Vive Cosmos Elite, Vive Cosmos Play, Vive Cosmos XR, and Vive Sync are expected to be showed in San Franscisco in mid-March.
+Finally, the new Vive Cosmos Elite, Vive Cosmos Play, Vive Cosmos XR, and Vive Sync are expected to be shown in San Francisco in mid-March.
 They will be further displayed during GDC 2020, where content applications will be communicated with more game developers during the conference.

 Want more posts like this delivered to your inbox?
 Enter your email to be subscribed to our newsletter.